quinn-caverly/neovim-installation-and-config-guide/README.md

 })
 ```

 Now, in order to actually configure this plugin, modify the line: <code> -- config </code> to include the actual configuration.
 There are many options shown on [dashboard-nvim](https://github.com/nvimdev/dashboard-nvim)'s github page but to keep it simple we will just set the theme.
-The available themes are <code>doom</code> and <code>hyper</code>.
+The available themes are doom and hyper.
 I will use hyper, replacing <code> -- config </code> with <code>theme = 'hyper'</code> like so:

 ```lua
       require('dashboard').setup {